venicegeo/belltower/README.md

 ## Now

-* move network.go into core, rename to graph; remove deps on component list; set up separate dir to run system level tests which use the components
 * error propagation, both within the libraries and from running components
-* glossary of terms
+* add "verbose/logging" mode
+* revive file watcher lib (and tests)
+* nice model for error handling in general

 ## Next

 * can the graph contain cycles?
-* add "verbose/logging" mode
 * add support for pre/post conditions
 * "slow motion" mode
 * support running more than one graph at a time